Michael Carroll (lottery winner): Early life

-Lottery winner
+Lottery win

 Soon after winning the jackpot, Carroll stated he would not be tempted into spending his money lavishly and only wanted to buy a three-bedroom house near a lake, where he could go fishing.
 As a fan of Rangers, Carroll invested up to £1,000,000 of his winnings via Rangers Financial Management, from whom the football club receive a share of profits on the financial services they sell.

 Another investment Carroll made with advice was to set up a £3.9 million investment bond, which generated monthly income.
 He was advised to use this account only if funds from a regular account were gone.
 Once withdrawals are made from the bond, however, huge penalty fees were deducted; plus the amount of the withdrawal.
 Carroll, who was very generous to family and friends, gave his mother, aunt and a sister £1,000,000 each, and claimed by September 2003, he had to start living off the proceeds of the bond.

-In 2005, Carroll participated in a celebrity boxing match in which he seemed to be defeated by Mark Smith, formerly a star of TV show Gladiators under the name Rhino, but the fight was officially declared a draw by the judges.
-Also in 2006, he was the subject of the documentary Michael Carroll: King of Chavs.
+In 2005, Carroll participated in a celebrity boxing match in which he fought Mark Smith, formerly a cast member of the sports entertainment game show Gladiators; the fight was officially declared a draw by the judges.